An emergency hearing is one heard on the same day as an application is made. It is also known as an ´abridged hearing´.

-Be sure on what orders you want the court to make and complete the necessary paperwork (refer to the relevant guide in our menu for help).
+Be sure on what orders you want the court to make and complete the necessary paperwork (refer to the relevant guide on our Applying to Court page for help).
 When completing the application form, ensure that you explain you want an ´Abridged Hearing´, and briefly set out the reasons why.
 If you have time, include a position statement giving the judge a little more background information and setting out your concerns and the order(s) that you want the court to make.
 Keep this fairly brief, and ideally, no more than 3-4 pages (also see our packages in our Shop templates and guides on writing a position statement).

 Get to the court early.
 Ideally, be there for 9am when the court opens, and take the forms to the court´s administration department.
 Make sure that you also tell the court staff that you need an abridged hearing and ask that the application form (and your position statement if you have written one) is placed before the judge immediately.

 If it is a weekend or bank holiday, your local family court will be closed.
 If the children are at risk of significant harm, call the police, and you should consider this as an option if any delay caused by applying to the court may place the children at greater risk.
 The police, if they find that the children are at risk of harm, can take the children into protective custody.
 This may not mean that the children come to stay with you, as social services will then get involved.
 That said, the children´s safety must come first.